 Technology is rapidly transforming the field of medicine, and dentistry is not exempt.
 Dental laser technology has been in use since the mid-90s but has recently been applied to new treatments and refined to deliver better results.
 This is exciting news for patients who want to use every tool at their disposal to keep their smile healthy and white.
 Here are just a few of the ways that dental laser technology is changing the game for both dentists and patients.

 When and where to take advantage of this technology is up to the discretion of the doctor.
-But as dental laser technology has advanced regarding both safety and utility, cutting-edge dentists have found a number of exciting ways to put it to use.
+But as dental laser technology has advanced regarding both safety and utility, cutting-edge dentists have found a number of exciting ways to put it to use like with infant frenectomy’s.

 The cutting power of lasers has been used to remove the decayed part of a tooth.
 Once it’s removed, the laser is used to precisely prepare the area for a filling material.
 The same principles are used to reshape gum tissue and eliminate colonies of bacteria before a root canal.
 Patients who have lesions in the mouth can have them quickly and easily removed using dental laser technology.
 Finally, they have been developed for use in teeth whitening.